There will be a tree-lighting ceremony in the State House this year after all.

 No date has been set.

-Now, the question is, will protesters turn up again as they did last year, when Gov. Lincoln Chafee referred to the large evergreen in the middle of the State House rotonda as a "holiday tree" instead of a Christmas tree?
+Now, the question is, will protesters turn up again as they did last year, when Gov. Lincoln Chafee referred to the large evergreen in the middle of the State House rotonda as a holiday tree instead of a Christmas tree?
 The tree was erected on Monday.

 As pointed out in a story by the Providence Journal Tuesday, former Gov. Donald Carcieri also did not use the term Christmas tree in 2009.
 They quote from Carcieri's invitation to the lighting ceremony that year: "The Annual Holiday Tree Lighting."